-- may result in its revocation.
+- 2.52 From time to time, Ofcom may need to vary or revoke a licence.
+For example, a variation may be required in order to change the spectrum bands available to Amateur Radio.
+Alternatively, a breach of the terms and conditions of the Licence may result in its revocation.
 The other grounds on which Ofcom might seek to revoke a licence are set out in Clause 4(2).
-We explain this in our Licensing Policy Manual23 - 2.49 To vary or revoke a licence, Ofcom must follow the process and the timetable set out in Schedule 1 of the WT Act.
-We must notify the licensee that we propose to vary or revoke the licence, set out the nature of the proposed variation and give the reasons for the proposed variation or revocation.
+We explain this in our Licensing Policy Manual24 - 2.53 To vary or revoke a licence, Ofcom must follow the process and the timetable set out in Schedule 1 of the WT Act.
+We must notify the licensee that we propose to vary or revoke the licence, set out the nature of the proposed action and give the reasons for the proposed action.
 We must allow the licensee to make representations about our proposals.
-In most cases, the licensee has a month to make these24. - 2.50 If we revoke a licence because a person has breached licence conditions and if that person were subsequently to apply for a new licence, we would want to be satisfied that the applicant could comply with all of the terms and conditions of the Licence before we were to grant it25.
-How we would be satisfied of that would depend on the particular circumstances of each case.
+In most cases, the licensee has a month to make these25. - 2.54 If we revoke a licence because a person has breached licence conditions and if that person were subsequently to apply for a new licence, we would want to be satisfied that the applicant could comply with all of the terms and conditions of the Licence before we granted it26.
+How we would be satisfied of that would depend on the circumstances of each case.